pyrixix/Terminal-Torus/README.md

 ## How It Works

-This script is based on the brilliant 3D torus projection technique by Andy Sloane.
+This script is based on the brilliant 3D torus projection technique by Shivangi Jha.
 It simulates a rotating doughnut by:
 - Calculating XYZ coordinates on a torus
 - Applying 3D-to-2D perspective projection
 - Using depth buffers for realistic occlusion